Make recurring payments

 9. Request a grant continuation

-After the user completes their interaction with the identity provider (IdP), they should be redirected back to your application.
-At this point, you can make the grant continuation request.
+Section titled “9.
+Request a grant continuation”After the user completes their interaction with the identity provider (IdP), they should be redirected back to your application.
+Now you can make the grant continuation request.
 In scenarios where a user interface is not available, consider implementing a polling mechanism to check for the completion of the interaction.

-Add the authorization server’s interaction reference, as the interact_ref
+Add the authorization server’s interaction reference as the interact_ref

-value, to the body of your continuation request.
+value to the body of your continuation request.

 Continue grant